davidycliao/flaiR/README.md

 ## Quick Use

-### Tagging Parts-of-Speech
+### Tagging Parts-of-Speech with Flair Models
-Load the pretrained model pos-fast.
+Load the pretrained model "pos-fast".
 For more pretrained models, see https://flairnlp.github.io/docs/tutorial-basics/part-of-speech-tagging#-in-english.

 ```
 library(reticulate)